 Watching your baby's every movement typically brings parents so much joy.
-But when a baby shows signs and symptoms of a serious neurological condition such as infantile spasms, that joy can quickly turn into concern.
+But when a baby shows signs and symptoms of a serious neurological condition such as infantile spasms (IS), that joy can quickly turn into concern.

 Infantile spasms are little seizures with big consequences.
-Early recognition leads to better outcomes; waiting to seek treatment increases your baby's risk of permanent brain injury.
+Early recognition leads to better outcomes; waiting to seek treatment can increase your baby's risk of permanent brain injury.

-Infantile spasms (also known as West syndrome) is a form of epilepsy that occurs in 1 in 2,000 children.
+Infantile spasms, first described with a group of symptoms known as West syndrome, is a form of epilepsy that occurs in 1 in 2,000 children.
 It typically begins between 2-12 months of age and peaks between 4-8 months of age.

-Parents and child care providers and/or anyone wishing to educate a friend or relative about infantile spasms are encouraged to watch this video.
+Parents and childcare providers, or anyone wanting to educate a friend or relative about infantile spasms: watch this video, below.
 We see a baby experiencing a cluster of individual spasms.
-Each spasm is less than 1 second; she exhibits a look of surprise, a brief stare, and elevation/extension of both arms.
+Each spasm is less than 1 second; the child exhibits a look of surprise, a brief stare, and elevation/extension of both arms.
 In between each spasm, the baby appears to be fine—very typical of infantile spasms.

 It is very important that infantile spasms are diagnosed early.
 If you suspect your baby may be having infantile spasms, talk to your pediatrician right away.
 Your child may need to be seen by a